-This course introduces the basic concepts of comparative politics, emphasizing both history and theory, and it designed to give students the intellectual tools necessary to understand the forces that shape governance in countries at varied stages of political and economic development.
-The course’s key questions include: are countries becoming more democratic, and will all states follow something akin to the model of the United States?
+This course introduces the basic concepts of comparative politics.
+Key questions include: are countries becoming more democratic, and will all states follow something akin to the model of the United States?
 Or are differences between countries becoming even more apparent, with old ethnic rivalries, styles of governance, and religious movements having an impact on the divergent evolution of regimes?
-The class compares politics primarily in four countries: the United Kingdom, Japan, China, and Nigeria.
+The class compares politics primarily in four countries: the United Kingdom, Japan, and China.
 This course counts toward the Scientific Inquiry: Society and Culture requirement.

 PLSC 1610 Introduction to Political Thought: Power, Liberty, and Justice (4 Credits)